henrynitzberg/Self_Driving_Car/README.md

 ## Environment Setup

-We'll outline everything you need, but you can also follow this video [here](https://www.youtube.com/watch?v=zZ8s_qrKYGE) to set up the basic Python configuration, except when asked to make your own Conda environment, go to step 3.
+We'll outline everything you need, but you can also follow this video [here](https://www.youtube.com/watch?v=zZ8s_qrKYGE) to set up the basic Python configuration, except when asked to make your own Conda environment, go to step 3 -- we have added many other dependencies.

 1. Install Anaconda or open it if you have it. (you can also do this in terminal, if you prefer, but conda is just easier)
 2. cd into the directory of this README.